ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.
-For example, if the certificate has already been revoked the server returns an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:alreadyRevoked".
+For example, if the certificate has already been revoked, the server returns an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:alreadyRevoked".

 ~~~~~~~~~~